denten-books/plain-text/0-introduction.md

 with each other and saw that all forms of contemporary textuality, from sacred to profane, pass through some form of codified mediation.
 The machine consumed most of my waking hours.
-Initially, at the point of contact, the two selves spoke different languages.
-The basic mode of the book reflects a continuing reconciliation of vocabularies.
-It was and continues to be a disoncerting process, by which things dear and familiar to me, in both worlds, grew strange, revealing themselves to be sometimes less than and sometimes more than I comfortably expected.
+Initially, at the point of contact, the two selves spoke different languages. *Plain Text* enacts a reconciliation of vocabularies.
+It was and continues to be a disconcerting process, by which things dear and familiar to me, in both worlds, grew strange and unfamiliar, revealing themselves to be sometimes less than and sometimes more than I comfortably expected.
 Nothing could be assumed from the start.
 Field specific jargon, down to the naive foundations, had to be unpacked and examined for hidden assumptions that prevented congruence.
 I heard Lev Manovich once describe his massive image panoramas as an artifact of an alien life encountering the human condition.
-My other compatriot and sometimes mentor, Svetlana Boym, also considered her estrangement as a critical methodology.
-It is, I believe, an instrumental part of an immigrant's survival mechanism and his task: to obstinately retain the discomfort of the encounter.
-Estrangement, at the heart of immigrant or queer poetics, reconciles without seeking wholeness and integration.
+My other compatriot and sometimes mentor, Svetlana Boym, also considered her estrangement as a methodology, applicable in life and in scholarship.
+Defamiliarization is, I believe, an instrumental part of an immigrant's survival mechanisms.
+It his task: to obstinately retain the discomfort of the encounter with the other.
+Estrangement, always at the heart of immigrant or queer poetics, reconciles without seeking wholeness and integration.
+I dedicate this book then to queers and immigrants, literal and figurative---spatial, literary, technological---to those being displaced unwillingly, to those exiled within and without, to those who understand the need for displacement, to those transgressing purposefully, and to those willing to trespass.

-My two selves converged on plain text as a primitive field of activity, where literary scholarship and software engineering intersect.
-Much of the book will be in the drawing out of what that entails.
-The reader should not however expect something like a complete history of character encoding.
-Rather, my argument progresses from the physical action of the mechanism, through the machine, and towards the human.
-It is but a single pass through a cavernous black box, leaving behind traces of illumination that can only reflect the vagrancies of the journey.
+My own self-conflicted trespassing converged on plain text as a primitive field of activity, where literary scholarship and software engineering intersect.
+Much of the book will be in the drawing out of what that plane entails.
+The reader should not however expect something like a complete history of character encoding or a survey of textual theory.
+Rather, my argument progresses from the action of the alphanumerical keyboard switch, through copper and silicon to the floating gate and the liquid crystal, and on towards the human.
+It is but a single possible pass through a cavernous black box: a recollection of a passage which left behind traces of illumination reflecting the vagrancies of the journey.

 ## Object of study